SciFiDryer/minimalcipj/README.md

 This library allows GetAttribute and SetAttribute requests to network capable CIP devices such as PowerFlex drives.
 The library is implemented in ProtocolWhisperer to allow logging of paramaters.

+## Supported objects

+Presently the only supported object is class 0x93 DPI Parameter object.
+Supported attributes are 7 - DPIOnlineReadFull and 9 - Parameter Value.

+## Example

 Reading the first 400 drive parameters
 ```
 CIPClient client = new CIPClient("192.168.1.10");